 The applicant has requested a Planned Development on a Commercial General (C-G) parcel for the construction of an apartment complex at 2415 Jefferson Road.
 The request also mentions façade changes to the remaining, existing commercial space.
-However the application does not provide information about the architectural treatment as is required for Planned Development consideration.
-The two proposed buildings are placed to the rear of the site, both are 5 stories in height and they would accommodate 382 bedrooms in 233 apartments (predominantly 1 and 2 bedrooms).
-The project would also demolish 46,000 sf of commercial space, leaving 92,000 sf in the larger format, commercial space (Dollar General, Foothills Charter School, Dial America, etc.).
-The site is currently accessed from Jefferson Road, South Homewood Drive (2 points) and Magnolia Blossom Way.
-The proposal would remove one of the access points to South Homewood Drive and keep the others.
-The request also proposes 646 surface parking spaces - which meets the requirements for the dwelling units and seeks to share some of the parking for the commercial space.
-Lastly, the proposal has about 25,000 sf of open plaza space to the east of the residences.
+However, the application does not provide information about changes to the architectural treatment for the commercial space, as is required for Planned Development consideration.
+The two proposed main buildings are placed to the rear of the site, both are five stories in height.
+The project also now proposes 8 townhome units along Magnolia Blossom Way.
+The combined residential structures would accommodate 382 bedrooms in 234 apartments (predominantly one- and two-bedroom units).
+The design also now shows two commercial tenant spaces added on to the end of the structures (2,000 & 4,000 sq. ft. respectively).
+Multi-family projects are required to provide open space and recreational opportunity.
+The new design shows a 29,000 sq. ft. area which is mostly an amphitheater oriented toward the existing neighborhood.

+The project would also demolish 46,000 sq. ft. of commercial space, leaving 92,000 sq. ft. in the larger format, commercial space (currently home to Dollar General Market, Foothills Charter School, Dial America, etc.).
+The site is proposed to be accessed from Jefferson Road, South Homewood Drive (two points) and a pedestrian-only path via Magnolia Blossom Way.
+The request also proposes 652 surface parking spaces, which does not meet the overall requirements for the site and includes areas referred to by the applicant as restricted.
+Lastly, the proposal has about 30,000 sq. ft. of open plaza space east of the residences and an amphitheater abutting S. Homewood Drive.